-Location: We are based in Weymouth, Dorset, England but will consider adopt to other counties where possible.
+Our location: We are in the south west of England, not far from Weymouth in Dorset but will consider adopting to other counties.
 Please though be prepared to travel to us if needed.

 Rescue back up: As well as offering permanent sanctuary to unadoptables, we offer rescue back up so if your circumstances change then the ferrets must come back to us, always giving the ferrets a secure future.
 It is also for this reason that ferrets are microchipped to the rescue.

 Feeding: It is essential that you feed your ferrets a good diet.
 Ferrets are obligate carnivores and require a high protein diet to survive.
-Feeding a diet high in carbohydrates can lead to many future health problems for ferrets so with a few exceptions cat food is not a suitable option.
+Feeding a diet high in carbohydrates can lead to future health problems so with a few exceptions cat food is not a suitable option.
 Our ferrets have constant access to a variety of ferret kibbles and an evening meal of raw meat.
-For more information see our information on feeding.
+For more information see our page on feeding.

 Single ferrets: We do not promote the keeping of ferrets without the company of another ferret however very occasionally we have single ferrets for adoption that cannot be housed with another ferret.
 We will not adopt out any ferret to live on its own unless we know that they do not get on with other ferrets.
 Single ferrets will be looking for an indoor home so that they can enjoy human companionship since they dislike ferrets so much.
 At the moment all of our ferrets require the companionship of at least one other ferret.

 Kits: Kits can come into the rescue from any age.
 Sometimes we have pregnant jills, whilst most common are adolescent youngsters.
 Kits need a lot of handling, eat a lot, will nip and are constantly exploring.
-Young ferrets, not yet ready to be neutered, will only be rehomed to experienced owners that we already know and must be brought back to us for neutering when they reach maturity.
-As a result we do not list details of kits with our available ferrets.
+Those too young to be neutered will only be rehomed to experienced owners that we know will neuter them when they reach maturity.
+We rarely list kits on our available ferrets page.